slsa-framework/slsa/docs/spec/v1.0/about.md

 SLSA will add tracks that cover other parts of the software supply chain.

 Within each track, ascending levels indicate increasingly hardened security practices.
-Higher levels provide better guarantees against supply-chain threats, but come at higher implementation costs.
+Higher levels provide better guarantees against supply chain threats, but come at higher implementation costs.
 Lower SLSA levels are designed to be easier to adopt, but with only modest security guarantees.
 SLSA 0 is sometimes used to refer to software that doesn't yet meet any SLSA level.
 Currently, the